 When it comes to creating influencer marketing campaigns, it’s wise to provide at least some materials for your partners to use to create their promotional content.
 At the bare minimum, you should send samples of your products or a free trial of your services for them to review for their followers.

 You can also provide banners or graphics they can use to promote your brand on social media or their websites.
 This enables you to control the look of the campaign content so that it matches your own brand identity.

 Some brands provide scripts or specific points partners should cover in their social media posts or video reviews.
 This is useful if you want to ensure certain features are highlighted.
 However, be careful not to be too heavy-handed and to leave room for influencers to personalize their content.

 Micro-influencers rely heavily on the trust they’ve built with their followers to maintain their accounts.
 If a post comes across as too ‘salesy’ or inauthentic, not only is your campaign less likely to perform well, but your partner may be risking their future revenue.

 Micro-influencers can be a huge asset to your marketing strategy.
 Not only can you save money from your advertising budget, but you can also create more targeted campaigns.
 To get started, seek out multiple authentic and credible accounts with under 100,000 followers each.
 You can then reach out and offer paid partnerships with them, and send samples of your products for them to feature in a post or story.

 Have you worked with influencers on any of your campaigns?
-Tell us about your experiences in the comments section below!
+Tell us about your experiences with influencer culture in the comments section below!